ancient-military-history

 Conclusion: A Legacy of Innovation

 The development of small shields in Greek and Roman combat was a process of continuous refinement driven by tactical necessity.
 The Greek aspis enabled the phalanx to dominate battlefields for centuries, while the Roman parma provided flexibility for skirmishers and cavalry.
 Both shields were products of sophisticated material science and ergonomic design, adapted to the stress of real combat.
-Their influence persists today in modern riot shields and protective gear, a testament to the lasting ingenuity of classical military engineering.
+Their influence persists today in modern riot shields and protective gear, a reflection of the lasting ingenuity of classical military engineering.
+The trade-offs between coverage, weight, and mobility that these ancient soldiers faced are still at the heart of protective equipment design in the modern era.

 For further reading, see History Today – The Greek Shield and World History Encyclopedia – Parma.